pagkly/Zed/Investopedia4/How Quorums Work.md

 ## How a Quorum Works

 Since there is no strict number that constitutes a quorum, [[best practices]](https://www.investopedia.com/terms/b/best_practices.asp) suggest a quorum is established as a simple majority of members within an organization.
 It is also possible to outline a hard number in the by-laws of a company, in which case it overrides the simple majority if that number is larger.
-It is important that the number decided on is not so small that it doesn't accurately represent the entirety of the members, but not so large that it becomes hard to legally hold a meeting.
+It is important that the number decided on is not so small that it doesn't accurately represent the entirety of the members, but not so large that it becomes hard to legally [[Hold|hold]] a meeting.

 Regardless, the quorum number should be representative of members in a decision-making role.
 If, for example, a company has ten board members, a quorum could be a simple majority of six board members rather than 51% of every [[shareholder]](https://www.investopedia.com/terms/s/shareholder.asp) in the company.

-The number decided on should not be so small that it doesn't accurately represent the entirety of the members, but not so large that it becomes hard to legally hold a meeting.
+The number decided on should not be so small that it doesn't accurately represent the entirety of the members, but not so large that it becomes hard to legally [[Hold|hold]] a meeting.

 ## Special Considerations